-RBM3 binds to RNA to increase protein synthesis at neuronal dendrites, a part of the neuron that communicates with synapses, thus facilitating regeneration of damaged neurons.
+RBM3 binds to RNA to increase protein synthesis at neuronal dendrites, a part of the neuron that communicates with synapses, thus facilitating the regeneration of damaged neurons.
 See the section "Cold exposure affects aspects of brain function" below for more information about RBM3.

 For example, a study in healthy young men found that post-exercise cold water immersion increased several mitochondrial proteins in skeletal muscle.
 Within three minutes of completing vigorous aerobic exercise, the men immersed one leg in a 50°F (10°C) water bath for 15 minutes while keeping their other leg at room temperature without cooling treatment.
-Levels of p38 MAPK and AMPK (proteins involved in cellular signaling of mitochondrial biogenesis), PGC-1 alpha, and mitochondrial respiratory complex proteins 1 and 3 increased in the cold-exposed leg, compared to the one at room temperature.
+Levels of p38 MAPK and AMPK (proteins involved in cellular signaling of mitochondrial biogenesis), PGC-1 alpha, and mitochondrial respiratory complex proteins 1 and 3 increased in the cold-exposed leg compared to the one at room temperature.

 Cold exposure increases metabolic heat production through a process called thermogenesis.
 There are two types of thermogenesis: shivering and nonshivering.

 Shivering thermogenesis, as its name implies, involves shivering to produce heat.
-During shivering, skeletal muscles undergo repeated, rapid contractions that produce little net movement and instead, produce heat.
+During shivering, skeletal muscles undergo repeated, rapid contractions that produce little net movement and instead produce heat.

 Cold exposure also increases brown fat activity in people with little to no detectable brown fat mass.
-In a study involving healthy men who were exposed to warm or cold temperatures for two hours, researchers identified cold-activated brown fat in approximately half of the participants but not in the remainder.
+In a study involving healthy men exposed to warm or cold temperatures for two hours, researchers identified cold-activated brown fat in approximately half of the participants but not in the remainder.
 At 81°F (27°C), energy expenditure differed little among the two groups.
-But after two hours of cold exposure at 66°F (19°C), energy expenditure increased in both groups, even though muscle shivering among the participants was negligible.
-Cold-induced thermogenesis was 252 calories per day in the brown fat-positive men and 78.4 calories per day in the brown fat-negative men.
+However, after two hours of cold exposure at 66°F (19°C), energy expenditure increased in both groups, even though muscle shivering among the participants was negligible.
+Cold-induced thermogenesis was 252 calories per day in brown fat-positive men and 78.4 calories per day in brown fat-negative men.
 The researchers posited that the increase in energy expenditure in the brown fat-negative men was attributable to previously undetected brown fat or separate thermogenic mechanisms.

-The activation of brown fat upon cold exposure may improve glucose and insulin sensitivity, increase fat utilization, and protect against diet-induced obesity, however.
+Activating brown fat upon cold exposure may improve glucose and insulin sensitivity, increase fat utilization, and protect against diet-induced obesity.
 Studies in animals and humans have indicated that brown fat can improve glucose and insulin sensitivity, increase fat oxidation, and protect against diet-induced obesity.
 In humans, brown fat typically decreases with percent body fat and age, whereas brown fat typically increases with a higher resting metabolic rate.
 Cold exposure also increases brown fat volume, drives glucose uptake, and increases oxidative metabolism in brown fat.
 Cold-induced glucose uptake in brown fat exceeds the rate of insulin-stimulated glucose uptake in skeletal muscle in healthy humans.
 These findings have made brown fat an exciting therapeutic target for the treatment of obesity and obesity-related disorders.

 Brown fat may also improve whole-body glucose utilization and insulin sensitivity in humans.
 In a study involving healthy young men (with or without detectable brown adipose tissue), cold exposure increased resting energy expenditure by 15 percent only in those with detectable brown fat, compared to thermoneutral conditions.
 This increase was primarily due to the oxidation of plasma-derived glucose (30 percent contribution) and fatty acids (70 percent contribution).
 Under thermoneutral conditions, both groups displayed normal insulin-induced whole-body glucose disposal.
-However, after six hours of cold exposure, only the brown fat detectable group had a further increase in glucose utilization when infused with insulin, indicating that brown fat plays a role in glucose utilization.
+However, after six hours of cold exposure, only the brown fat-detectable group had a further increase in glucose utilization when infused with insulin, indicating that brown fat plays a role in glucose utilization.

 A growing body of evidence suggests that cold exposure affects multiple organ systems, eliciting beneficial effects on aspects of metabolic, cardiovascular, immune, and neurocognitive health, among others.

 A study found that men with type 2 diabetes and overweight had improved insulin sensitivity after cold exposure.
 The men's brown fat volume and metabolic activity increased, but the levels were much lower than those typically seen in healthy people.
-The men's peripheral insulin sensitivity increased by approximately 43 percent, and in turn, skeletal muscle glucose uptake increased.
+The men's peripheral insulin sensitivity increased by approximately 43 percent, and skeletal muscle glucose uptake increased.

 A separate study in men with obesity found that brown fat volume was associated with increased fat mobilization and oxidation and corresponded to cold-induced changes in whole-body free fatty acid oxidation and lipolysis (release of fatty acids), signifying increased mobilization of lipids from peripheral tissues and utilization of lipids primarily in brown fat.
-After five hours of cold exposure, circulating free fatty acid levels increased compared to levels at thermoneutral conditions.
-However, the day after cold exposure, the men had decreased fasting triglyceride levels and very-low-density lipoprotein levels, suggesting that cold exposure may exert long-term beneficial alterations in lipid metabolism.
+After five hours of cold exposure, circulating free fatty acid levels increased compared to thermoneutral conditions.
+However, the day after cold exposure, the men had decreased fasting triglyceride levels and very low-density lipoprotein levels, suggesting that cold exposure may exert long-term beneficial alterations in lipid metabolism.

 In healthy adults, brown fat appears to have marked effects on glucose metabolism independent of age, sex, and percent body fat.
 A study in which participants intermittently put their feet on an ice block wrapped in cloth while sitting in a cold room evaluated the effects of cold exposure.
-Roughly half of the participants had active brown fat, and they were typically younger and had lower body mass index, body fat mass, and abdominal fat area than the participants with undetectable brown fat.
+Roughly half of the participants had active brown fat and were typically younger.
+They had lower body mass index, body fat mass, and abdominal fat area than the participants with undetectable brown fat.
 While blood parameters were within the normal ranges for both groups, the brown fat-positive group had lower HbA1c (a measure of long-term blood glucose control), total cholesterol, and LDL-cholesterol compared to the brown fat-negative participants, even after adjusting the data for age, sex, and body fat composition.

 Future research in nonshivering thermogenesis, mainly brown fat biology, will likely uncover ways to maximize the thermogenic capacity of brown fat to reach clinically significant improvements in metabolic health.

 Cold exposure may boost certain populations of immune cells.
-When healthy young men were exposed to cold multiple times over a period of six weeks, their CD25 lymphocytes increased after three weeks, while CD14 monocytes increased after six weeks.
+When healthy young men were exposed to cold multiple times over six weeks, their CD25 lymphocytes increased after three weeks, while CD14 monocytes increased after six weeks.
 Other types of immune cells, such as leukocytes and neutrophils, did not change.

-Another study demonstrated that cold exposure increased numbers of white blood cells, including cytotoxic T lymphocytes, a specialized type of immune cell that can kill cancer cells.
+Another study demonstrated that cold exposure increased the number of white blood cells, including cytotoxic T lymphocytes, a specialized type of immune cell that can kill cancer cells.
 The white cell counts remained elevated at two hours of cold exposure.
 The participants' natural killer cells (white blood cells of the innate immune system) also increased.
 A separate study noted similar findings.